 The wellness industry has hijacked the term "self-care."
 It tries to convince you that in order to care for yourself, you must buy something.
 A bath bomb.
 A jade roller.
 A retreat in Tulum.

-Cost: $0 Instead of a daunting to-do list, write down just 3 things you must do today.
+Instead of a daunting to-do list, write down just ONE thing you must do today to feel successful.

 - Why: It creates a sense of control and prevents overwhelm.

-Cost: $0 Do 2 minutes of stretching.
-Reach for the sky, touch your toes, twist left and right.
+Do 60 seconds of stretching.
+Reach for the sky, touch your toes.

 - Why: Signals to your nervous system that you are awake and mobile.

 Midday is when energy dips and stress spikes.
-Most people reach for sugar or caffeine.
+Most people reach for sugar.
 You will reach for a reset.

-Cost: $0 Eat your lunch (even if it's leftovers) without looking at a screen.
+Eat your lunch (even if it's leftovers) without looking at a screen.
 Taste the food.
-Look out a window.

 - Why: Digital consumption causes "attention fatigue."
 A 15-minute break allows your focus to regenerate.